nwisr/nwisr.github.io/newreferees/index.md

 title: Important Referee Information
 published: true
 ---
-"To clarify, the role of the Northwest Indoor Soccer Referee Association (NWISR) in futsal and indoor arenas is that of an independent contractor.
+To clarify, the role of the Northwest Indoor Soccer Referee Association (NWISR) in futsal and indoor arenas is that of an independent contractor.
 We are responsible for coordinating and facilitating the scheduling of referees based on the specific needs of each facility.
 In many cases, we also handle the payment of referees as a pass-through service.
 The referees are independent contractors of NWISR; thus, we provide some training and schedule them based on their stated availability.
 Each referee is responsible for providing their uniform and equipment and performing their duties based on their training and experience.